ewwmy/cheatsheets/microservices-en.md

 ### Pros

-- Easier code reuse
+- Easier code reuse.
-- Shared contracts between projects without the need to publish them as separate NPM packages
+- Shared contracts between projects without the need to publish them as separate NPM packages.
-- Shared libraries
+- Shared libraries.
-- Centralized dependency management (can be a disadvantage in some cases)
+- Centralized dependency management (can be a disadvantage in some cases).
-- Centralized CI/CD pipelines (can be a disadvantage in some cases)
+- Centralized CI/CD pipelines (can be a disadvantage in some cases).
-- Large-scale code refactoring
+- Large-scale code refactoring.
 - Collaboration across teams.

 ### Cons

-- Loss of version segregation
+- Loss of version segregation.
-- Slower performance of IDE and VCS
+- Slower performance of IDE and VCS.
-- Lack of per-project access control
+- Lack of per-project access control.
 - Often limited to only one programming language.

 ### When to use monorepo

-- 5-10 projects
+- 5-10 projects.
-- Shared contracts / libraries are needed
+- Shared contracts / libraries are needed.
 - A single programming language / framework across projects.

 ### Monorepo tools for Node.js projects